 Last night, I watched the trolls announce their revolution.
-At the launch of the Young British Heritage Society—something describing itself as a "new conservative and libertarian national student organization dedicated to opposing political correctness on the university campus"—chairman Danial Mirza asked his audience for a show of hands: Who among them had been banned from Facebook or Twitter?
+At the launch of the Young British Heritage Society – something describing itself as a "new conservative and libertarian national student organisation dedicated to opposing political correctness on the university campus" – chairman Danial Mirza asked his audience for a show of hands: who among them had been banned from Facebook or Twitter?
 A loose thicket of arms suddenly rose out of the crowd.

 These are the inexplicably furious young reactionaries of the internet, the people who every so often make the news, whenever they're accused of ruining the life of another liberal journalist or feminist campaigner.
 Most people have a vague idea of what they look like: fully monstrous online, safe behind their computer screens, spraying bile and resentment in all directions, but cringing, timid things in real life.
 And it's not far off.

-A few people were trying to look like Yiannopoulos, sporting the bizarre new far-right uniform of peroxide hair and denim jackets.
-When the sweat-stifled air got too much and Yiannopoulos took his cardigan off midway through his talk, an anguished groan rippled through the crowd.
-In his question-and-answer session, hardly anyone could speak to him without a tremor in his or her voice.
-Yiannopoulos is the king of the dweebs, but it's hard to see why.
+A few people were trying to look like Milo, sporting the bizarre new far-right uniform of peroxide hair and denim jackets.
+When the sweat-stifled air got too much and Milo took his cardigan off midway through his talk, an anguished groan rippled through the crowd.
+In his question-and-answer session, hardly anyone could speak to him without a tremor in their voice.
+Milo is the king of the dweebs, but it's hard to see why.
 He is, in the end, a deeply boring man.